 With the purpose of encouraging a shift away from car travel, the municipality decided to significantly reduce the cost of public transport by introducing a discounted monthly pass.
-It allows one to ride any public transport inside the city for a monthly fee of €30, or across the metropolitan area for €40.
+It allows one to ride any public transport inside the city for a monthly fee of $\in$ 30, or across the metropolitan area for $\in$ 40.
 The new policy also offers a family pass, to ensure that entire households can travel freely without paying more than the cost of two individual passes per month, in total.
 Furthermore, the pass is free from children under 13 and discounted for senior citizens.

 The introduction of this monthly ticket is considered by many interviewees as the first mobility 'game-changer'.
-The effects of this policy will take several years to become visible in some years.
+The effects of this policy will take several years to become visible.
 However, the monthly pass represents a strong incentive for individuals and families to reduce their dependence on private cars in their daily activities, such as commuting to work or taking children to and from school.
-The second game-changer is the city's pro-active approach to encouraging shared mobility services4.
+The second game-changer is the city's pro-active approach to encouraging shared mobility services.
 Alongside the municipally-owned bike-sharing services, Gira, various private companies offer a range of transport modes, from semi-active modes such as bikes and scooters, to motorised vehicles including mopeds and cars.
 These modes are usually described as 'optimal' in the sense that they provide point-to-point travel and are powered by electricity.

-Findings from the press review5 and the interviews underlined the three following impacts of these new actors on decision-making.
+Findings from the press review and the interviews underlined the three following impacts of these new actors on decision-making.
 First, shared mobility services do not have a designated lane, so they either use the street - provoking the complains of the car users - or the sidewalks, disturbing the safety of the pedestrians.
-The data collected show how there has been a lot of attention on shared mobility in local debates, both in traditional news media and social networks, with a specific focus on the use of a helmet6.
+The data collected show how there has been a lot of attention on shared mobility in local debates, both in traditional news media and social networks, with a specific focus on the use of a helmet.
 Second, shared mobility services usually use a free-floating fleet of vehicles, thus, there are no dedicated parking spaces.
 This led to conflict with pedestrian groups and also the municipal police, who are responsible for enforcing the road rules.
-Third, there is very limited evidence for the impact of shared mobility on modal split, and so their impact on the mobility system is unknown, creating ambiguity over how they should be regulated.
+Third, there is very limited evidence for the impact of shared mobility over how they should be regulated.
 Finally, the flexibility of the market means that there is uncertainty over the longevity of these companies in any city.